oroinc/platform/src/Oro/Bundle/ConfigBundle/Resources/doc/system_configuration.md

-`tooltip` - show additional info about field `acl_resource` - determines acl resource to check permissions to change config field value(optional) `priority` - sort order for displaying(optional)
+`tooltip` - show additional info about field `acl_resource` - determines acl resource to check permissions to change config field value(optional) `priority` - sort order for displaying(optional) `ui_only` - indicates whether a field is used only on UI and do not related to any variable (optional, defaults to false)

 Also `options` available property here, it's just a proxy to form type definition